techidaily/site-facebook-video-content/source/_posts/new-in-2024-enrich-your-screen-time-integrating-facebook-live-into-roku.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2105873/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 1\.
+Can I get Facebook Live on Roku?

+You can't directly watch Facebook Live on Roku as the Facebook app is currently not available in Roku Store.
+However, you can use screen mirroring to get Facebook live from any other device to Roku.

 ### 2\.
 How do I screen mirror my Roku?